Home Sensor cleaning Infrared

 So, you can find some dusts particles even a few minutes after a clean.
 Just the

-action of taking a picture will make the shutter's blades shake and cause some of
+action of taking a picture will make the shutter's blades shake and cause

 remaining particles between them to be released and cause theses particles to

 fall on the sensor.
-Of course at each cleaning we do many shutter releases to
+Of course at each cleaning we do many shutter

 remove as much as possible the remaining particles from the shutter we also